linusabhyasaui/myblog/lidar/mockdb.md

 The reason being that the code above ensures that the test profile has a database to work with without using the live database.
 This ensures that live data is not overwritten/damaged during testing.
 This is done by creating a temporary database which is initialized on test start and terminated on test end, hence MockDB.

-Using a MockDB for unit tests in Spring Boot Java applications is of utmost importance as it brings numerous benefits to the testing process.
-A MockDB allows developers to simulate the behavior of a real database without the need for an actual database instance.
-This decoupling from the database ensures that unit tests focus solely on testing the functionality of individual components or units of code, isolated from external dependencies.
-By replacing the actual database with a MockDB, unit tests become faster, more reliable, and independent of external factors such as network latency or data inconsistencies.
-Additionally, MockDBs enable developers to control the test data, allowing them to set up specific scenarios and edge cases to thoroughly validate the behavior of their code.
-This approach promotes test-driven development practices, improves code quality, and enhances overall software reliability.
-Utilizing a MockDB in unit testing for Spring Boot Java applications is a best practice that empowers developers to write comprehensive tests, ensuring robustness and stability in their codebase.

 In the case of LIDAR-Spine Project, it was decided that an in memory database system was the best choice for a MockDB as it was unlikely that the testing device was permitted to create a database system like PostGreSQL, MySQL.

 As a developer, I find the use of jdbc:h2 as a MockDB for unit testing to be incredibly valuable in my projects.
 H2's in-memory database functionality allows me to create and manipulate databases without the need for an actual database